Monica Puig: 2017: Loss of form

 Puig was unable to replicate her success throughout 2017 and fell out of the top 50 in June.
 By losing in three sets to Mirjana Lučić-Baroni in the first round of the US Open, she concluded her 2017 season without advancing past the second round of any Grand Slam or Premier Mandatory tournament.
-However, she did end the season on a high note by reaching her fourth career WTA Tour final at the Luxembourg Open.
+However, she did end the season on a high note by reaching her fourth career WTA-level final at the Luxembourg Open.

 2018

 Puig started the season at the Auckland Open where she lost in the first round to second seed and eventual champion, Julia Görges.
 At the Sydney International, she was defeated in the final round of qualifying by Kristie Ahn.
 Puig beat Sam Stosur in the first round of the Australian Open; she lost in the second round to Kaia Kanepi.

 In February, Puig competed at the Mexican Open and was defeated in the second round by qualifier Rebecca Peterson.
 At the Indian Wells Open, she lost in round two to 21st seed Anastasija Sevastova.
 Puig had a great run at the Miami Open as she stunned second seed Caroline Wozniacki in the second round.
 However, she was defeated in the fourth round by American qualifier Danielle Collins.
 Seeded fifth at the Monterrey Open, Puig reached the quarterfinals where she lost to 2012 champion Tímea Babos.

 Puig began her clay-court season in May at the Madrid Open.
 She was defeated in the second round by tenth seed, two-time and eventual champion, Petra Kvitová.
 Puig retired from her qualifying match in Rome at the Italian Open to Donna Vekić due to a right hip strain.
 As a result of that injury, she withdrew from the Internationaux de Strasbourg and the French Open.

 Puig returned to action in July at the Wimbledon Championships where she lost in the first round to 13th seed and eventual semifinalist, Julia Görges.